microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 **Ingestion** and **event processing** are somewhat related.
 How the system ingests the events may limit the options for processing.
 We investigated the following options.

 - HTTP service
-- Service bus topics + message subscriber
+- Azure Service Bus topics + message subscriber
-- Event hub + custom event processor
+- Azure Event Hubs + custom event processor
-- Event hub + Azure Stream Analytics
+- Event Hubs + Azure Stream Analytics
-- Event hub + Apache Storm
+- Event Hubs + Apache Storm

+> We chose Event Hubs and recommend this approach.
+The HTTP service approach has some significant drawbacks, described below.
+Service Bus topics are conceptually similar to Event Hubs, but Event Hubs is capable of much higher throughput, so it's a better fit for IoT scenarios.

 ### HTTP service